jcorioland/jcorioland.github.io/_posts/2019-09-12-terraform-microsoft-azure-modules.markdown

 ## Terraform Project structure

 Before going deep dive into Terraform modules, let's discuss about the basic structure/organization of a Terraform project.
-You already know from [the second article of this blog posts series](https://blog.jcorioland.io/archives/2019/09/04/terraform-microsoft-azure-basics.html) that a Terraform project is a collection of `*.tf` files in a specific directory.
+You already know from [the second article of this blog posts series](https://blog.jcorioland.io/archives/2019/09/04/terraform-microsoft-azure-basics.html) that a Terraform project is, basically, a collection of `*.tf` files in a specific directory.

-Here is what IMHO must look like a minimal Terraform project directory:
+Here is what could look like a minimal Terraform project directory:

 ```
 /myproject